mla/router-right/README.md

     Define a route. $name is used to reference the route elsewhere.
-    On a successful match, the payload hash reference is returned; its contents are completely user-defined and can contain anything.
+    On a successful match, the payload hash reference is returned; its contents are completely user-defined and may contain anything.

     See the ROUTE DEFINITION section for details on how $route\_path values are specified.

-    As a convience, the payload field name may be omitted. i.e., add($name => $route\_path, \\%payload)
+    As a convenience, the payload field name may be omitted. i.e., add($name => $route\_path, \\%payload)

 - match($url \[, $method\])